outde-xyz/website/content/Tutorials/outdex_writing_guide.md

 All citations will be added at the end of the post.
 So it makes sense to end your post with `## References` to get a nice header for the bibliography.

-**Caveat:** you can only use references that are already in our central [bibtex file](https://raw.githubusercontent.com/outde-xyz/website/master/bib/references.bib).
+**Caveat:** Just like bibtex, pandoc requires a well-formed bib-file for citations.
-So if your post cites some papers that are not in there, send along a bibtex file so that we can merge in the references.
+So if you're using citations, make sure to send along a bib-file.

 ### Footnotes